dregiske/ACM_Minecraft_Script/README.md

 ## 3. player_script.py

 Setup is done!
 Now we can begin grabbing data.
 I like to keep my game windowed, to see the progress displayed in the IDE terminal (I have setup print statements that show progress on screenshots, at your convenience).
-Let's let our `player_script.py` run to get the data.
 At the top of the file, I set up the settings section, here we can tweak:
 - how many screenshots we want to take,
 - the range at which we want our player to teleport to,
 - and the time we set the script to sleep to allow our computer to render the chunk.
 It is important that we give the computer time to render the chunk so the information is stored properly in the game folders.